 Should You Disable Google AMP?

-There are a couple of WordPress plugins that allow you to add AMP support to your website.
-The basic settings remain the same regardless of what plugin you are using.
+Not everyone uses the same WordPress plugins to add AMP support to their websites.
+However, the basic settings remain the same regardless of what plugin you use.

-Deactivating the plugin will disable the AMP support on your website.
+Just deactivating the plugin will disable the AMP support on your website.
+However, there are a few more steps to follow to ensure your site is AMP-free.

-Disabling the AMP plugin will remove the AMP version of your articles from the website, but that alone is not enough specially if you have AMP turned on for more than a week.
+Disabling the AMP plugin will remove the AMP version of your articles from the website.
+However, that alone is not enough, especially if you have AMP turned on for more than a week.

-There is a very good chance that Google already have those pages cached in their index, and it will keep showing those pages in search results.
+There is a good chance that Google already has those pages indexed and will keep showing those pages in search results.
+If a user clicks on one and you’ve removed it from your site, they will find a 404 page since that content is now missing.

 To fix this problem, you need to redirect users coming to AMP pages to the regular non-AMP pages.

-We will show you two different methods to set up redirects for Google AMP.
+We will show you two different methods to set up redirects for Google AMP, first using a plugin and then using code.
 You can choose the one that’s most convenient for you.

 Method 1: Using a Redirect Plugin

-First you will need to install and activate the Redirection plugin.
-For more details, see our step by step guide on how to install a WordPress plugin.
+First, you will need to install and activate the All in One SEO (AIOSEO) plugin.
+For more details, see our step-by-step guide on how to install a WordPress plugin.

-First, add the following code in the source URL field:
+After that, you can add the following code in the Source URL field:

-Finally click on the ‘Add Redirect’ button to save your changes.
+Finally, click the ‘Add Redirect’ button to save your changes.

-You can now visit an AMP page on your website to see if the redirect is working properly.
+You can now visit the URL of a former AMP page on your website to see if the redirect is working properly.

 Method 2: Manually Set Redirects in .htaccess

-If you don’t want to use a plugin to setup redirects, then you can setup redirects using the .htaccess file on your WordPress hosting account.
+If you don’t want to use a plugin to set up redirects, then you can configure redirection using the .htaccess file on your WordPress hosting account.

 Don’t forget to save your changes and upload the file back to your server.

-You can now visit the AMP version of any post on your website to make sure that redirect is working as intended.
+You can now visit the URL for the former AMP version of any post on your website to ensure the redirect works as intended.

 We hope this article helped you properly disable Google AMP in WordPress.
-You may also want to see our step by step ultimate WordPress SEO guide for beginners.
+You may also want to see our step-by-step ultimate WordPress SEO guide for beginners and the best tips to speed up WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.